synopsys-sig/srm-k8s/README.md

 ### Quick Start - SRM with Tool Orchestration Feature

-Run the following commands to install SRM with Tool Orchestration using the default configuration:
+Run the following commands to install SRM with Tool Orchestration using a configuration with limited resource reservations:

 ```
 $ git clone https://github.com/synopsys-sig/srm-k8s